itmesneha/itmesneha.github.io/README.md

 # itmesneha.github.io

-A personal website designed using HTML5UP.
+A personal website.
 Mainly made to practise HTML and CSS.